kyphan38/web/assets/docs/technical/soft skills/3-ccc.md

   - Share lessons learned, review work done, and continuously improve transparency
 - Maintain feedback loops
   - Foster open communication between team members and stakeholders
-- Example: a team uses a Kanban board visible to all stakeholders, updates it during daily standups, and holds weekly retrospectives to discuss what's moving and what's stuck
+- Example: A team uses a Kanban board visible to all stakeholders, updates it during daily standups, and holds weekly retrospectives to discuss what's moving and what's stuck

 Navigating resistance in visibility

 - Skeptics
   - Provide data, examples, and case studies to show how visibility improves project outcomes
-  - Example: share stats from a previous sprint that saw 20% faster delivery after switching to a visible workflow
+  - Example: Share stats from a previous sprint that saw 20% faster delivery after switching to a visible workflow
 - Followers
   - Show personal benefits and provide encouragement to increase involvement
   - Highlight how visibility helped a peer get early recognition for solving a blocker, motivating others to share more